Neymar and Pedro scored once while Cesc Fabregas bagged a double as the reigning champions extended their lead at the top of the Primera Division.

-Fabregas put the gloss on the scoreline with goals in the 63rd and 79th minutes, Jorge Molina's injury-time penalty no more than a consolation for Betis as Barcelona took advantage of Atletico Madrid's draw with Villarreal to extend the gap at the top of the table.
+Fabregas put the finishing touches on the scoreline with goals in the 63rd and 79th minutes, Jorge Molina's injury-time penalty providing no more than a consolation for Betis as Barcelona took advantage of Atletico Madrid's draw with Villarreal to extend the gap at the top of the table.

 Both sides made a number of changes following midweek European games, the Betis team showing three changes and Barcelona bringing in six fresh faces.